Public-Health-Scotland/R-Resources/posit_workbench_best_practice_with_r.md

 You would connect to your database in a similar method.
 Ask your database administrator for support if you don’t know the credentials needed to establish the database connection.

 We can get a _lazy_ preview of the table by querying the table.
-At thetop, it will display `??` for the number of rows, as it has only asked the database to find the first 10.
+At the top, it will display `??` for the number of rows, as it has only asked the database to find the first 10.

 ```r
 iris_tbl <- tbl(con, "iris_tbl")